From Chains to DAGs: Probing the Graph Structure of Reasoning in LLMs: Reconstruction Metrics Across Layers

 \section{Reconstruction Metrics Across Layers}

-We evaluate reasoning DAG reconstruction quality as a function of model depth for Qwen3-14B.
-For each layer, we report edge-level precision, recall, and F1, where scores are computed using the best-performing reconstruction thresholds over the distance cutoff $\tau_{\text{dist}}$ and depth-gap constraint $\tau_{\text{gap}}$.
+We evaluate reasoning DAG reconstruction quality across layers for Qwen3-14B, reporting edge-level precision, recall, and F1 using the best-performing distance cutoff $\tau_{\text{dist}}$ and adjacency threshold $\tau_{\text{adj}}$ at each layer.

-Figure~\ref{fig:layerwise_recon} shows a clear layerwise pattern.
-Reconstruction performance improves rapidly in early layers, indicating that even shallow representations contain partial structural information.
-Edge recall rises quickly and remains consistently higher than precision across layers, suggesting that the reconstruction procedure is effective at recovering many true dependencies but also introduces spurious edges.
-Edge precision increases more gradually and peaks in intermediate layers, reflecting improved discrimination of valid dependencies as representations become more structured.
-Edge F1 exhibits a broad maximum in intermediate layers, closely mirroring the layerwise trends observed for depth and distance probing.
+Figure~\ref{fig:layerwise_recon} shows a clear layerwise pattern: reconstruction improves rapidly in early layers, indicating that even shallow representations contain partial structural information.
+Recall rises quickly and remains consistently above precision, suggesting that the reconstruction procedure recovers many true dependencies but also introduces spurious edges.
+Precision increases more gradually and peaks in intermediate layers, reflecting improved discrimination of valid dependencies as representations become more structured, then declines slightly in later layers as selectivity weakens, consistent with the pattern in Figure~\ref{fig:case_study}.
+F1 likewise reaches a broad maximum in intermediate layers, mirroring the trends observed for depth, distance, and adjacency probing in Figure~\ref{fig:probe_reconstruct}(a).